LBJ-Wade/ISW_21cm_hh/README.md

 * `class_new`
   - CLASS in newtonian gauge
 * `data`
+  - This is a folder to save data from CLASS such as transfer functions, CMB power spectrums, and free electron fraction.
 * `params_Yp`
+  - Sets of cosmological parameters for Fisher analysis.
+Yp is also one of parameters.
 * `params_Yp_BBN`
+  - Sets of cosmological parameters for Fisher analysis.
+Yp is fixed by BBN constraint.
+See Eq.
+(70) in Planck 2015 results.
+XIII.
 * `result`
+  - In this folder, the fisher matrix and the constraints from Fisher analysis are saved.
 * `result_Yp`
+  - The auto- and cross-correlation of 21cm fluctuations and ISW effect are saved using parameters in params_Yp.
 * `result_Yp_BBN`
+  - The auto- and cross-correlation of 21cm fluctuations and ISW effect are saved using parameters in params_Yp_BBN.
 * `source`

 * `run_fisher.py`